imhicihu/Good-practices-on-repository-creation/README.md

     - At some point, we will create a [milestone](https://bitbucket.org/site/master/issues/11528/make-milestones-and-versions-more).
 And then, enhance the walked road
     - ![repository.png](https://bitbucket.org/repo/ekyaeEE/images/1675859675-repository.png)
 + Configuration
-    - Depends mostly on Bitbucket, [Markdown](https://en.wikipedia.org/wiki/Markdown). ~~In the future, can occur a migration to [Github](https://github.com/)~~.
+    - Depends mostly on Bitbucket, [Markdown](https://en.wikipedia.org/wiki/Markdown).
+In the future, can occur a migration to [Github](https://bitbucket.org/imhicihu/github-transfers/).
-    - In the meantime, some repos have been migrated~~/mirrored~~ to [Github](https://github.com/imhicihu) or some documentation to [Read the docs](https://readthedocs.org/) for our inner docs and tutorials.
+    - In the meantime, some repos have been migrated/mirrored to [Github](https://github.com/imhicihu) or some documentation to [Read the docs](https://readthedocs.org/) for our inner docs and tutorials.
 Please, check the workflow of this migration [here](https://bitbucket.org/imhicihu/documentation-migration-to-read-the-docs-experimental)
 + Dependencies
     - _The less, the better_.
 A personal [motto](http://dictionary.cambridge.org/es/diccionario/ingles/motto)
 + How to run tests